Steins-Liu/MACHInE/README.md

-# FORMuLA
+# MACHInE
-FORMuLA: A Fast, Open-source Racecar for MinatUre, Low-cost, Autonomy (2021 RAL+IROS Paper)
+MACHInE: Multi-agent Autonomous Cars for High-speed, Indoor Environments

 Please refer to the official website for information on how to get started with this open source racecar.